What You Need to Start Selling Digital Products on WordPress

 When you build your website, don’t be afraid to explore some paid themes.
 There’s a massive difference between a free theme and a $50 theme.
 Free themes are usually just stripped-down versions of paid themes, so they lack critical features and customization options.
 Paid themes, even the cheapest ones, usually provide a lot of flexibility.

 With all that being said, you should absolutely list your products on third-party platforms.
 There’s no downside as long as you take their fees into consideration when you price your products.
 The exposure they offer is often worth the costs, especially if you only pay a fee when you make a sale.
 If you sell an eBook, for example, you should definitely list it on Amazon because that’s the only place many people look for books.

 However you display your products for sale, make sure you have these critical elements:

 1. Landing Page

 Each digital product needs its own page where you explain its benefits and lay out its features to potential buyers.
-They should be able to make a purchase on this page as well (more on this in a moment).
+They should be able to make a purchase on this page as well.
 If your website is solely about a single digital product, your home page can also be your landing page.

 2. Terms of Purchase

 It’s important to explain the terms of purchase somewhere on your website.
 This page exists to protect the customer, but also you.
 If you have multiple products, this should be its own page that’s accessible through the footer.